psiphi75/SailBoatSim/README.md

 ## Getting started

 I run this on a Linux machine.
-I have nodejs and npm installed, the versions shouldn't matter.
+I have nodejs and npm installed, you should use nodejs v4.0 or greater.

 ### 1) Install SailBoatSim
 To install the simulator run the following commands.